Referral Priority (RP) Information Guide

 This individual is enrolled in the Referral Priority Program, which is for those who are non-renewed for funding loss, budget, or program reasons, as well as academic staff on layoff status or on notice of layoff, who are looking to find a position within the University of Wisconsin - Madison.
 These individuals have the right of referral priority to all academic staff vacancies for which they may reasonably qualify [ASPP Chapter 3.05, ASPP Chapter 5.08].

-Please consider this referral priority candidate’s resume and cover letter (if a cover letter is included) for this position, which should be attached to this message.
+Please consider this referral priority candidate by reviewing their application materials in the applicant tracking system (TREMS).
 We would allow cancelling this PVL and converting it to a waiver if you want to hire this candidate as referral priority and if early enough in the recruitment process.
 If appropriate please extend this candidate an interview, with the understanding of no obligation to hire.
 Please contact the candidate directly with any questions regarding their application and to keep them updated on their status for this position.

 If you have any questions regarding referral priority services please contact firstname.lastname@example.org.
 Thank you very much for your time and consideration.